-Picture scenes are a versatile and engaging tool to use in speech therapy to work on: grammar, wh questions, following directions, inferences, conversations, and much more!
+Picture scenes are a versatile and engaging tool to use in speech therapy to work on many expressive and receptive language goals.
+Including grammar, wh questions, following directions, inferences, conversations, and much more!

 I love to use these scenes to work on conversational turn-taking or initiating conversations.
 They are silly enough to pique interest and work on these skills before moving to a less structured approach.
 Present your student (or let them choose) a picture and have them start a conversation based on it.
 You may also see how many times you, or 2 students, can go back and forth with questions/comments about the picture.

 Most of these scenes are packed with people doing things.
 This makes them perfect to talk verbs – present, past, or present progressive.
 I like to use these scenes as a generalization tool for this instead of the beginning stages of teaching verbs.
 Use the scenes to point to a character and ask: What is she doing?
 What did he do?

 Use the scenes to work on answering various questions correctly: Who is that?
 What is that?
 Why is he crying?
 Where is the dog?
 When do you go swimming?
 It’s easy to come up with different types of WH questions to ask with the variety of scenes and many things happening in each one.

 Have your students work on sentence formulation with an engaging scene of their choice.
 Ask them to describe something they see.
 If needed, prompt your student with a more specific question, such as: Tell me what the boy did.
 Use a sentence scaffold to focus the sentences on including something specific, for example, pronouns or past tense verbs. (eg. He/she + is + -ing.)

 Give simple 1-step directions or complex multi-step directions!
 For example, “Point to the chair” or “Touch the girl with brown hair, then find the boy sleeping, and last point to the red car.”